 Change is inevitable and innovation is no different

-A lot of companies that experience innovation success, grab onto it and believe that it’s their secret to an everlasting success.
+A lot of companies that experience innovation success, grab onto it and believe that it’s their secret to everlasting success.
 This mindset puts any company at risk of failure but refusing to evolve with the market can be even more devastating.
 “Without a robust and resilient innovation strategy, no company can survive,” says Phil McKinney, CEO of CableLabs.

 Here are 50 examples of corporations that failed to innovate:

 Kodak, a technology company that dominated the photographic film market during most of the 20th century.
 The company blew its chance to lead the digital photography revolution as they were in denial for too long.

 Steve Sasson, the Kodak engineer, actually invented the first digital camera back in 1975.
 “But it was filmless photography, so management’s reaction was, ‘that’s cute—but don’t tell anyone about it,” says Sasson.
 The leaders of Kodak failed to see digital photography as a disruptive technology.

 A former vice-president of Kodak Don Strickland says: “We developed the world’s first consumer digital camera but we could not get approval to launch or sell it because of fear of the effects on the film market.”
 The management was so focused on the film success that they missed the digital revolution after starting it.
 Kodak filed for bankruptcy in 2012.

 Listen more: NPR’s fascinating dive into the downward spiral of Kodak, “The End of Loyalty, The Rise and Fall of Good Jobs in America by Terry Gross.